 41:16 Data pooling: regional fragmentation concerns

 To hear the full interview, listen in the player above, or download.
 Future podcasts in our Quantcast series will be uploaded to Risk.net.
-You can also visit the main page here to access all tracks or go to the iTunes store to listen and subscribe.
+You can also visit the main page here to access all tracks, or go to the iTunes store or Google Podcasts to listen and subscribe.